 How is postpartum depression treated?

-Medicine.
-There are different types of medicines for postpartum depression.
-All of them must be prescribed by your doctor or nurse.
+- Medication: In some cases, medicine may be prescribed to help manage symptoms.
 The most common type is antidepressants.
 Antidepressants can help relieve symptoms of depression and some can be taken while you're breastfeeding.
 Antidepressants may take several weeks to start working.

-The Food and Drug Administration (FDA) has also approved a medicine called brexanolone to treat postpartum depression in adult women.6 Brexanolone is given by a doctor or nurse through an IV for 2½ days (60 hours).
+- The Food and Drug Administration (FDA) has also approved a medicine called brexanolone to treat postpartum depression in adult women.6 Brexanolone is given by a doctor or nurse through an IV for 2½ days (60 hours).
 Because of the risk of side effects, this medicine can only be given in a clinic or office while you are under the care of a doctor or nurse.
 Brexanolone may not be safe to take while pregnant or breastfeeding.
+Zuranolone, the first oral medication approved to treat postpartum depression may be another option.

 These treatments can be used alone or together.
 Talk with your doctor or nurse about the benefits and risks of taking medicine to treat depression when you are pregnant or breastfeeding.

 Having depression can affect your baby.
 Getting treatment is important for you and your baby.
-Taking medicines for depression or going to therapy does not make you a bad mother or a failure.
 Getting help is a sign of strength.

 What can happen if postpartum depression is not treated?